Material (band): 1978–1979: Formation

-1979–82: The band
+1979–1982: The band

 The band then took the name Material, from the Laswell/Cultreri-composed instrumental "Materialism" on the About Time album.
 Their debut recording was 1979's instrumental industrial funk Temporary Music 1 EP for Gomelsky's Zu Records.
-The band then signed to Celluloid Records, and the single "Discourse" was issued in 1980.
+Jean Georgakarakos and Jean-Luc Young had been involved with Allen in Paris since 1969 through their various independent record companies (BYG, Tapioca, LTM and Charly).
+In the late 1970s Karakos started Celluloid with Jean-François Bizot and Gilbert Castro having initial success in France with Jacno and Toure Kunda.
+He followed Gomelsky to New York and struck up a partnership with Laswell, Celluloid becoming an outlet for Laswell's activity, and Laswell becoming an in-house producer for many of Celluloid's other acts.
+Their first combined output was Material's "Discourse" single in 1980.

 They were reduced back to the trio of Beinhorn, Laswell and Maher for the 1981 EP Temporary Music 2 (included Don Davis on saxophone,"White Man").
 The departed Cultreri later worked in A&R for Relativity Records where he is credited with bringing Megadeth, Steve Vai, and Joe Satriani to the label.

 The group would play around New York as a three-piece with a revolving list of “front-men” such as guitarists Sonny Sharrock and Fred Frith, saxophonists Byard Lancaster and Henry Threadgill or cornetist Olu Dara.
 Laswell explained "We have a lot of directions to pursue, we do get involved in quite a few projects, and we like bringing different people into Material.
 It's healthy for us as players, and it's a way of exposing good musicians to new audiences.
 But even though we're fluid, we definitely are a band.
 And since whatever we play tends to have a strong pulse to it, I'd say we're a rock band...
 Playing with really strong musicians does change our playing, we improvise and play off one another.
 We may sound somewhat different, depending on who's playing with us, but to me that's an advantage."